tonyngjichun/SOLAR/README.md

 <details>
 <summary><b> Simple inference </b></summary></br>

-Run
+We provide the bare-bones inference code for the local counterpart of SOLAR (Section 5.3 in the paper), so you can plug it into whatever applications you have for local descriptors.

+To check that it works, run
 ```
 python3 -m solar_local.example
 ```

-If successful, it should display a message like this
+If successful, it should display the following message
 ```
 SOA layers:
 SOA_3: